tuanduc8t1/AI-Headshot/README.md

 #choose parameters
 sh train.sh
 ```
-Read OPTIONS.md for more informations.
+Read OPTIONS.md for more informations about choosing parameters.

 ### 3. Run Inference with Gradio
 ```bash
 python test_result.py
 ```
 This will launch a web interface where you can generate images using your trained LoRA model.

 ---